Revisiting and Generalizing the Dual Iteration for Static and Robust Output-Feedback Synthesis: Robust Output-Feedback -Design

-Thus by minimizing $\alpha > 0$ subject to the above LMIs we push the two multipliers $P$ and $\t P$ as close together as possible.
+Note that, with a Schur complement argument, \eqref{RS::lem::eq::lmi_fab} is equivalent to $\|P - \t P\|^2 < \alpha$.
+Thus by minimizing $\alpha > 0$ subject to the above LMIs, we push the two multipliers $P$ and $\t P$ as close together as possible.
 Due to the continuity of the map $M \mapsto M^{-1}$, this means that the inverses $P^{-1}$ and $\t P^{-1}$ are close to each other as well.
 We can then design a corresponding full-information gain $F$ based on Lemma \ref{RS::lem::full_info} for which the LMIs \eqref{RS::theo::eq::lmi_ofF} are very likely to be feasible for the single multiplier $P^{-1} \approx \t P^{-1}$.

-\begin{remark} \begin{enumerate}[(a)] \item In the case that the above procedure does not lead to a full-information gain $F$ for which the LMIs \eqref{RS::theo::eq::lmi_ofF} are feasible, one can, e.g., iteratively double $\ga$ and try again until a suitable controller is found.
-This practical approach works typically well in various situations. \item It would be nicer to directly employ additional constraints for the gain-scheduling LMIs \eqref{RS::theo::eq::lmi_gs} which promote $P \approx \t P^{-1}$ and thus feasibility of the primal synthesis LMIs \eqref{RS::theo::eq::lmi_ofF} similarly as was possible for static design in Remark \ref{SHI::rema::init}.
+\begin{remark} \begin{enumerate}[(a)] \item In the case that the above procedure does not yield a gain $F$ for which the LMIs \eqref{RS::theo::eq::lmi_ofF} are feasible, one can, e.g., iteratively double $\ga$ and retry until a suitable gain is found.
+This practical approach works typically well in various situations. \item It would be nicer to directly employ additional constraints for the gain-scheduling synthesis LMIs in Theorem \ref{RS::theo::gs} which promote $P \approx \t P^{-1}$ and, thus, the feasibility of the primal synthesis LMIs \eqref{RS::theo::eq::lmi_ofF} similarly as it was possible for static design in Remark~\ref{SHI::rema::init}.
 However, as far as we are aware of, this is only possible for specific multipliers and corresponding value sets. \end{enumerate} \end{remark}